Prosecutorial Discretion in Deportation Proceedings

 Justifications for Prosecutorial Discretion

 ICE must set priorities in allocating its resources, so using prosecutorial discretion can help it focus on cases that affect national security and public safety.
-Under the administration of President Barack Obama, ICE offered prosecutorial discretion to most foreign nationals who did not have a criminal record or a history of terrorism, who had not been ordered removed already, and who did not attempt to cross the border unlawfully.
-Government policies changed dramatically under the Trump administration, and ICE policies changed as well.
+For example, under the administration of President Barack Obama, ICE offered prosecutorial discretion to most foreign nationals who did not have a criminal record or a history of terrorism, who had not been ordered removed already, and who did not attempt to cross the border unlawfully.
+However, the Trump administration favored a much more limited approach to prosecutorial discretion.
+The Biden administration has sought to once again expand prosecutorial discretion and focus enforcement efforts, but this expansion was blocked by a federal court in August 2021.
+Government policies and ICE policies in this area are subject to change.

 Requesting Prosecutorial Discretion